siddharthray/brilliant_lunch/README.md

 ---
   ##### I have written the logic for the problem statement and made the sample temple.The template won't have event blocks on it beacuse I am not sure what jquery or other lib need to be used for setting the block on the different time.

   ### I hope you will like my algorithm logic.
-It is quit efficient.
+It is quite efficient.
   ---
   ### Thank you 🙏